MykeChidi/minichessgame/Readme.md

-# Chess Game with AI
+# Chess Game with Q-Learning AI

 A mini chess game built with Python and Pygame, featuring an AI opponent that learns through Q-learning and uses minimax algorithms for strategic play.